mezzio/mezzio-swoole/docs/book/v2/how-it-works.md

 # How it works

-When you run an Expressive application using Swoole, you will execute PHP from the command line interface, **without using a web server**.
+When you run an Mezzio application using Swoole, you will execute PHP from the command line interface, **without using a web server**.

 This sounds a bit strange in PHP, though it will be familiar to [Node.js](https://nodejs.org)